 And I am particularly glad to be here tonight at the invitation of one of the nation’s most courageous, determined Democrats – a man with whom I spent an exhausting but exhilarating week of travel during the 1956 campaign (and I would do it again) – Dick Richards.

 There is a second reason why I predict a Democratic victory in California – and that reason I base upon my talks in the past year with Democrats in every part of the country.
-Whatever may have happened in 1956, whatever coattails the Republicans hope to ride, whatever your Republican neighbors may have been told by the Vice President ten days ago, I can tell you that our Party is strong – that our Party is united – and that our Party is going to win in 1958 and 1960.
+Whatever may have happened in 1956, whatever coattails the Republicans hope to ride, whatever your Republican neighbors may have been told by the Vice President ten days ago, I can tell you that our Party is stronger than ever before – that our Party is more united than ever before – and that our Party is going to win in 1958 and 1960.

 Victory is in the air – the handwriting is on the wall – this is going to be the greatest Democratic year since 1936.

-In the Senate, for example, I do not believe the Democrats can lose a single seat – and I believe our chances are excellent to pick up a dozen or more – including California.
+In the Senate, for example, I do not believe the Democrats can lose a single seat – and I believe our chances are excellent to pick up a dozen or more – from Maine to California.

 I do not say that victory will be easy.
 It will come to us only if we deserve it.